 When there is a contract formed and the subject matter of the contract is destroyed by any means then the doctrine of frustration of contract is applicable and the contract becomes void.

 In the case of Taylor v/s Caldwell, the fact is – That Taylor made a contract with the Event Manager and booked a hall for a wedding but the Hall burned before the marriage, here the subject matter of the contract is destroyed hence the contract could be performed.
 It was held that the contract becomes automatically frustrated as the destruction of the subject matter.

 3. Frustration by Legal Intervention

-When there is a contract and after the contract is formed the provisions of law has been changed and that affects the contract as becomes impossible to perform the contract then the contract becomes void.
+When there is a contract and after the contract is formed the provisions of law have been changed and that affects the contract as becomes impossible to perform the contract then the contract becomes void.

 4. Change in Circumstances

-When the parties enter into a contract with a particular situation deals with those cases where there was no physical impossibility of performance of the contract but because of the change in the circumstance, the main condition of the contract is defeated and therefore the contract could not be performed and becomes void.
+When the parties enter into a contract with a particular situation deal with those cases where there was no physical impossibility of performance of the contract but because of the change in the circumstance, the main condition of the contract is defeated and therefore the contract could not be performed and becomes void.